Freedom Homeschooling

 edX (10th – college)

 EdX, a nonprofit created by Harvard and MIT, offers hundreds of courses related to computer science and technology.
-The length and format vary from course to course, and availability changes periodically.
+The length and format vary from course to course, and availability is subject to change periodically.
 The courses are free to audit, or certificates of completion are also available for a fee.

 Excel Easy (8th – adults)